Iridar/WOTCIridarManualLoadoutManager/WOTCIridarManualLoadoutManager/ReadMe.txt

-Different layout so there's more space for the soldier's inventory list Hide shortcut when removing a soldier from squad in vanilla squad select Replace IsWeaponAllowedByClass by IsWeaponAllowedByClass_CH
+Different layout so there's more space for the soldier's inventory list Hide shortcut when removing a soldier from squad in vanilla squad select Replace IsWeaponAllowedByClass by IsWeaponAllowedByClass_CH Special handle grenade pocket to allow equipping the grenade into utility slot, if one is available

 KNOWN ISSUES
 When using vanilla squad select, the EQUIP LOADOUT shortcut will remain on screen even after the soldier is removed from that slot.